buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 *Hit:* 25 (3d12 + 6) slashing damage.

-***Wide Swing.** Melee Weapon Attack*: +10 to hit, reach 3 meters, with a single attack can hit two creatures in melee close to each other.
+***Wide Swing.** Melee Weapon Attack*: +10 to hit, reach 3 meters, with a single attack it can hit two creatures in melee close to each other.

 ***Rock.** Ranged Weapon Attack*: +9 to hit, range 18m, one target.